-UK Sport (the government agency responsible for investing in Olympic and Paralympic sports in the UK) first developed the eventIMPACTS toolkit in 2008 to standardise event impact methodologies.
-The toolkit is run on a collaborative basis between UK Sport and partners including: Department of Culture, Media and Sport; Discover Northern Ireland; Event Scotland; and Welsh Government.
+UK Sport (the government agency responsible for investing in Olympic and Paralympic sports in the UK) first developed the 'eventIMPACTS' toolkit in 2008 to standardise event impact methodologies.
+The toolkit is run on a collaborative basis between UK Sport and partners, including: the Department of Culture, Media and Sport; Discover Northern Ireland; Event Scotland; and the Welsh Government.

-A lack of understanding of and appropriate tools for evaluation in this version of the toolkit meant that event organisers were giving limited attention to the wider impacts of events.
-When updating the toolkit, the agency, "wanted the event sector to go beyond economic impacts when setting objectives for their events and calculating their impacts" [5.1].
+A lack of understanding of, and appropriate tools for, evaluation in this version meant that event organisers using it were giving limited attention to the wider impacts of events.
+When updating the toolkit in 2016/17, Lucy Crickmore (Major Events Consultant at UK Sport) stated that the agency "wanted the event sector to go beyond economic impacts when setting objectives for their events and calculating their impacts" [5.1].

 The Cardiff research team was invited to revise the environmental section of the toolkit.
-Crickmore stated that "partners specifically wanted to work with Dr. Andrea Collins and Prof. Max Munday at Cardiff University when revising the environmental section of eventIMPACTS due to their research expertise in evaluating events and their environmental impacts" [5.1].
-The Cardiff team's redevelopment of the environment section of the toolkit and associated resources, based on [3.2, 3.3, 3.4, 3.5] included:
+Crickmore stated that "partners specifically wanted to work with Dr. Andrea Collins and Prof. Max Munday at Cardiff University... due to their research expertise in evaluating events and their environmental impacts" [5.1].
+The Cardiff team's redevelopment of the environment section of the toolkit and associated resources, based on [3.1, 3.2, 3.3, 3.5] included:

-- the case for measuring the environmental impact of events; - guidance on which environmental impacts should be considered;

-• specific cases studies (based on their own research) demonstrating methodological approaches and measurement tools [5.1, 5.2].
+- the case for measuring the environmental impact of events; - guidance on which environmental impacts should be considered; - specific cases studies (based on their own research) demonstrating methodological approaches and measurement tools [5.1, 5.2].

-The eventIMPACTS toolkit is now used extensively by UK Sport to enhance understanding of event environmental impacts and transform event impact evaluations.
-Crickmore stated that UK Sport "specifically uses the toolkit when making financial decisions on which events to support", and signposts organisations to the environmental section of eventIMPACTS "to determine how they might undertake their own research and a broader evaluation of environmental impacts" [5.1].
+The 'eventIMPACTS' toolkit is now used extensively by UK Sport to enhance understanding of event environmental impacts and transform event impact evaluations.
+Crickmore stated that UK Sport "specifically uses the toolkit when making financial decisions on which events to support" and signpost organisations to the environmental section of 'eventIMPACTS' "to determine how they might undertake their own research and a broader evaluation of environmental impacts" [5.1].